The Oracle General Services Administration (GSA) capability allows the creation of a minimum price level and alerts

 GSA pricing is only used if the system profile option QP: Verify GSA is set to YES.
 If GSA pricing is enabled and the customer is not a GSA customer, then pricing automatically determines whether the selling price for an item violates the minimum allowed price for this item.
 If the selling price violates the minimum price, then the pricing engine will either alert the user or place the order on hold, based on the profile option OM: GSA Discount Violation Action.

-In a non-GSA environment, this functionality can be used to prevent pricing below the allowable minimum price: the GSA price list would list all items and their lowest possible
+In a non-GSA environment, this functionality can be used to prevent pricing below the allowable minimum price: the GSA price list would list all items and their lowest possible selling prices.
+The calculation engine would automatically check whether the selling price of an item had fallen below the minimum for all customers.

 Creating a GSA price listFirst determine which items are eligible for GSA pricing, and what the prices are.
 One method is to create a new price list, (probably named "GSA" and something like "GSA_2002") based on a corporate or other price list, then adjust the new price list for the GSA prices.
 Once this price list is created, use the GSA price sist form to setup GSA pricing to recognize the prices.
 Note: you will still need to ensure that each GSA priced item is on one of the GSA modifier lines.